Two men arrested in Nottingham spiking investigation

 - Published

-Police say two men have been arrested as part of their ongoing investigation into spiking incidents in Nottingham.
+Police say two men have been arrested as part of an ongoing investigation into spiking incidents in Nottingham.

 Nottinghamshire Police has received 15 reports of spiking where the victims believe they were injected with a needle.

-The force said the men, aged 18 and 19, were arrested on suspicion of conspiracy to administer poison with intent to injure, annoy or aggrieve.
+The men, aged 18 and 19, remain in custody as police inquiries continue.

+They are being held on suspicion of conspiracy to administer poison with intent to injure, annoy or aggrieve.

 The arrests were made following information received by police on Wednesday.

+Police said the arrests were not linked to a specific report by an individual of an alleged spiking by needle, or contamination of a drink.

-A 20-year-old man arrested earlier this week as part of the investigation was released on bail.
+A 20-year-old man, arrested earlier this week as part of the investigation, has been released on bail.

+Earlier, Lincolnshire Police said it had arrested a 35-year-old man in the early hours of Friday in connection with an attempted drink-spiking at a Lincoln nightclub.

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.